Carpetfizz/CoordComm/README.md

 #Usage#
 Make sure you run the project once before making any changes, to see if Xcode throws out any errors.
 There will be a couple deprecation warnings regarding the Cordova framework, but they can be ignored until Cordova is updated.

 * Now that you have all the files set up, you can begin implementing them.
-First, import CoordComm.js into wherever you are using geolocation in your app.
+First, import CoordComm.js into wherever you are using geolocation in your app
-       <script type="text/javascript" src="js/CoordComm.js"></script>
+  `<script type="text/javascript" src="js/CoordComm.js"></script>`
 * Next, call `window.getCoords()` function with your own callback.

 #Example Implementation#